ambaradan/nvim-rockydocs/README.md

 { 'ambaradan/nvim-rockydocs' }
 ```

-This will tell lazy.nvim to install the nvim-rockydocs plugin from the ambaradan/nvim-rockydocs GitHub repository.
+This will tell lazy.nvim to install the nvim-rockydocs plugin from the *ambaradan/nvim-rockydocs* GitHub repository.

-Step 2: Install nvim-rockydocs using lazy.nvim
+**Step 2**: Install nvim-rockydocs using lazy.nvim

 Save your init.lua file and restart Neovim.
 Then, run the following command in Neovim: